sdcote/coyote/Docker/Base/README.md

 # Base Image

-This is the base container image for Coyote.
+This is the base container image for CDX.
 Nearly all other images start from this base.

-This contains all the Coyote modules, so it can be used for all your jobs.
+This contains all the CDX modules, so it can be used for all your jobs.
 If image size is an issue, you can use this project as a template for your custom images.

 ## Building